roshanis/10kings/chapter2_alauddin_khilji_final.md

 I hear the muezzin's call for the final night prayer.
 Outside these walls: boots on stone as guards patrol.
 A woman weeping three cells away, Sergeant Khutlugh's wife, Fatima, pregnant with their third child, waiting to be sold.
 The scratch of scribes' pens, recording names for the executioner, calculating prices for the slave markets.
 My own heartbeat, entirely too fast.

-In three hours, I will be dead.
-My wife and daughters will be slaves.

 I haven't eaten in two days.
 I couldn't keep anything down after they started the executions.
 My beard has grown wild, itching constantly.
 The chain around my ankle has worn a raw sore that weeps clear fluid and stinks of infection.
 I smell like fear and unwashed flesh.
 Three weeks ago, I was a cavalry commander who washed before every prayer.
 Now I'm an animal waiting for slaughter.

 But before they come for me, before dawn breaks and the executioner calls my name, I need to tell you about the man who changed warfare in India forever.
 The genius who stopped the Mongol hordes when everyone said it was impossible.
 The revolutionary who proved that economics wins wars as surely as swords.
 The Sultan who taught me that the greatest danger isn't your enemies but being useful to a man who sees people as problems to be systematically solved.